RICCOMAGNO LAB

 -

 June 15, 2018 - The Riccomagno Lab is awarded an R01 grant from NINDS.
-The major goal of this 5 year project is to determine the role of adhesion signaling during cortical development.
+The main goal of this 5 year project is to determine the role of adhesion signaling during cortical development.

 -